Manual Scavenging and the Swachh Bharat Story

 In India, though, we are just fine with sanitation workers entering manholes, drains, and sewers stripped down to their undergarments and unclogging blockages with their bare hands.

-Apart from all the toxic material in our wastewater, these manholes and septic systems are also methane chambers that can kill pretty much instantly.
+Apart from the toxic materials in our wastewater, these manholes and septic systems also serve as methane chambers that can be fatal, killing people almost instantly.

 In fact, estimates say more than 22,000 sanitation workers lose their lives every year either at work or due to toxic exposure from the sewers and septic tanks they clean.